FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 for the goal result instance in the value portion of the key-value pair.

 The search result (as a mapping)
-MUST map from all the search goals present in the controller input.
+MUST map from all the search goal instances present in the controller input.
+The search goal instances MAY be irregular.

 ## Controller Outputs